Find Affordable College Courses

 Doctor’s Degrees in Urban & Regional Planning

 There are 27 schools in the United States where you can get your doctor's degree in urban planning.
-This degree is more popular with female students, and about 22% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 37.2% of urban planning graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 34 were from an underrepresented racial-ethnic group.
+Also, 40.2% of urban planning graduates were international students.

 Education Levels of Urban Planning Majors